Kile-kun/My100DaysSQLChallenge/README.md

 ## DAY 40 (PERCENTILE OF CONTINUOUS VALUE FUNCTION)
 Percentile from statistics is used to explain how a value compares to the entire values of a population.
 It is normally expressed in whole numbers between 0 and 100.
-It has no universal definition but is used to express the percentage of numbers below the value.
+It has no universal definition but expresses the percentage of numbers below the value.
 If for example, a student's exam score is the 75th percentile, it means he scores rank above 75% of the class.
 In the context of SQL, the percentile function is of three types depending on what we aim to achieve.

   **PERCENT_RANK:** This function is like that of CUME_DIST ().
 It calculates the relative rank of the current row within the result set.
 However, unlike CUME_DIST (), which returns a value from 0 to 1, PERCENT_RANK () returns a value from 0 to 1 inclusive, indicating the relative position of the current row concerning the total number of rows in the partition.